jackm/j1939decode/README.md

 * "_Decoded_" boolean should be checked before using the members in the SPN sub-object(s); if it is _false_, then the "_SPNs_" object may not even exist
 * "_Valid_" boolean from within an SPN sub-object should be checked before using the decoded data value; most often if the decoded data value is not valid, it will be set to the string "Not Available"
 * "_PGNName_" and "_SPNName_" values are found using a simple lookup table based on their number values; if the decoded CAN message is not a real J1939 message these members may still exist if the CAN identifier bits happen to match a value found in the J1939 protocol spec although this does not necessarily mean that the CAN message was a valid J1939 message

+## TODO

+* Improve speed of J1939 DB lookup.
+  At the moment the processing speed to decode a message is not great and at a high message rate it can lag behind if decoding in real-time.
+  The `hash-tables` branch uses C++ container objects (hash maps) to improve the lookup speed however it is no longer pure C code.